 Windows 10 is a wonderful operating system, and many of us can agree with that.
 However, there might come a time when to fix some problems, we have to delete the User Profile to set things straight again.
 Now, many might be wondering, how can this be done?
 Well, we’ve got your back on this.

 First, we must explain what a User Profile is before moving forward.
 You see, a user profile is a set of files and folders that store all the personal data of the operating systems administrator, or any user for that matter.
 The primary reason for the user profile is to create a personalized environment with a ton of individual options for the end-user.
-Should the profile ever experience corruption, then several aspects of Windows 10 will cease to work properly.
+Should the user profile ever experience corruption, then several aspects of Windows 10 will cease to work properly.

 This is where we will need to delete the profile without ever having to remove the primary account.
 It works quite well in many instances, and as such, it is one of the first steps to take when wanting to fix problems with Windows 10.
 It should be noted that before making any attempt to delete the user profile, one must make sure it has account privileges, or it won’t work.